misterhaan/au.Shared/README.md

 Provides access to the Windows Vista task dialog with large, customizable action buttons.

 ## Revision History
+### 5.1.1
+* Improved threading for update checking
+* Better error message when update checker can’t connect to server

 ### 5.1.0
 * Added libraries for checking for new releases on GitHub
 	* au.IO.Web.API.GitHub